Outgassing 101 – Coating pinholing and prevention methods

 What is concrete outgassing?
 How does it occur?
 And why does it cause havoc with coatings?

-While there are various reasons for pinholing to occur on coatings, in general, pinholes that came from material mixing, application method and handling are easier to understand and prevent.
-For example, some pinholes are formed due to the formulation of the material, requiring an application technique to avoid air entrainment.
-Examples also include over-rolling while installing, mixing at too high a speed or mixing with an unsuitable mixing blade that brings in excess air before application even started.
+While there are various reasons for pinholing to occur on coatings, in general, pinholes that resulted from material mixing, application method and handling are easier to understand and prevent.
+Examples include over-rolling while installing, mixing at too high a speed or mixing with an unsuitable mixing blade that brings in excess air before application even started.
 The way in which you mix and even apply product can introduce air into the final product and produce this effect as the air tries to escape.
 With thinner coatings, or water-based and solvent-based coatings, the air leaves more efficiently and oftentimes the film can resolve itself.
-With thicker systems however, especially 100% solids, pinholing can be more noticeable; air bubbles have a harder time passing through a film and often leave behind a pinhole, right before the final cure.
+With thicker systems however, especially 100% solids, pinholing can be more noticeable; air bubbles have a harder time passing through a film and often leave behind a pinhole right before the final cure.
 Nevertheless, these kinds of pinholes can be somewhat managed and controlled, or at least remedied in the future by prescribing the right tools and methods for mixing and applying.
 But what about pinholes created by outgassing?

 Concrete is very dynamic; it cracks, leaks, shrinks, grows, moves, breathes, absorbs water and air, and releases water and air vapor; and even undergoes chemical reactions.
 In addition, concrete is inherently porous and permeable.